- Section A: Foundations and Basic Commitments

 - Disability.

-Implementation of Discrimination Prevention Program
+B. Implementation of Discrimination Prevention Program

 The Board directs the RSU21 school administration to implement a continuing program designed to prevent discrimination against all applicants, employees, students, and other individuals having access rights to school premises, programs, and activities.